gapitio/gapit-htmlgraphics-panel/website/docs/references.md

 ## data (global)

-The [PanelData interface](https://grafana.com/docs/grafana/latest/packages_api/data/paneldata/) passed in to the panel by Grafana.
-It is used to get the values from the DataFrame.
+The [PanelData interface](https://grafana.com/docs/grafana/latest/packages_api/data/paneldata/) passed into the panel by Grafana.

 Can be used to retrieve metric values.